the-user-created/FERS/packages/libfers/README.md

-# FERS Core Simulator
+# libfers: The FERS Core Simulation Library

 [![Build Status](https://github.com/the-user-created/FERS/actions/workflows/CMake.yml/badge.svg)](https://github.com/the-user-created/FERS/actions/workflows/CMake.yml)
 [![License: GPL v2](https://img.shields.io/badge/License-GPLv2-blue.svg)](../../LICENSE)

-**FERS (Flexible Extensible Radar Simulator)** is a high-performance, command-line C++ tool that models various radar systems at the signal level.
-It allows for detailed simulations and performance assessments of radar systems under different conditions and configurations.
+**libfers** is the core C++ simulation engine for the **Flexible Extensible Radar Simulator (FERS)**.
+It contains all the logic for parsing scenarios, modeling physics, executing simulations, and processing output data.

-This engine is built with modern C++23 standards for optimal performance, maintainability, and modularity, featuring optimized multithreading, robust memory management, and a powerful feature set.
+This library is built with modern C++23 standards for optimal performance and maintainability.
+It exposes a stable C-style Foreign Function Interface (FFI) in `include/libfers/api.h`, allowing it to be used by various frontends, including the official `fers-cli` and `fers-ui` applications.

 ## Features

-- Creation of radar signal returns, including Doppler and phase modeling.
+- **C-API:** A stable C-style API for creating and managing simulation contexts.
-- Simulation of Multistatic and Monostatic radar systems.
+- **Signal-Level Modeling:** Creation of radar signal returns, including Doppler and phase modeling.
-- Support for both Continuous Wave (CW) and Pulsed radars.
+- **System Simulation:** Support for Monostatic, Multistatic, Continuous Wave (CW), and Pulsed radar systems.
-- Data export in HDF5, CSV, and XML formats.
+- **Data Export:** Advanced data export in HDF5, CSV, and XML formats.
-- Geographic scenario visualization via KML export.
+- **Geographic Visualization:** Generate KML files from scenarios.
-- Efficient multithreading with a global thread pool.
+- **Performance:** Efficient multithreading with a global thread pool.

 ## Dependencies